 Find out what's going on in FrogWatch USA.

-- Current volunteers should review monitoring and data submission protocols and continue practicing frog call identification.
+Current volunteers should ensure data from the 2015 season are entered and continue practicing frog call identification during the off season.
 Refreshers are available at www.aza.org/current-frogwatch-volunteers.

-Thank you for your interest in FrogWatch USA!
-Keep visiting FrogWatch-FieldScope and the FrogWatch USA Homepage for updates and project news.
-You can also stay connected to FrogWatch USA on Facebook, YouTube, and Flickr.
+Thank you for a terrific 2015 season and for your dedication to the program!
+Keep visiting FrogWatch-FieldScope and the FrogWatch USA Homepage for updates during the off season.
+You can also stay connected to FrogWatch USA on Facebook, YouTube, Flickr, and SoundCloud.